 The Big Apple knows how to celebrate, with the festive season starting after Thanksgiving at the end of November and lasting into the New Year.
 So if you’re looking for a great winter break, here are nine of the best things to do in New York at Christmas.

 In one word – cold!
-The weather in New York in winter sees average high temperatures of 6°C (43°F) and lows of -3°C (27°F), with January being the coldest month.
+The weather in winter in New York sees average high temperatures of 6°C (43°F) and lows of -3°C (27°F), with January being the coldest month.

 But the wind chill can make it seem colder, and icy spells can cause temperatures to plummet to -15°C (14°F).
 There are also frequent snow showers, with 66cm falling a year.
 So wear plenty of warm layers, a hat and gloves, and don’t plan to spend all day outside.